Your brilliant idea has no startup funding to back it up.

 Crowdfunding is a great way to land some cash, but it’s not for the faint of heart.
 It’s both art and science, and now that it’s such a widespread practice, it takes some real work and even investment of its own to build up and execute a successful campaign.

-4. Getting a Government Grant or Loan
+4. Government Grants or Loans

 This is an often-overlooked way to get your startup funded.